Battle of Villaviciosa: Result

-Although Philip V of Spain and the Archduke Charles both claimed victory, the number of dead and wounded, the weapons abandoned by the allied army, and the strategic consequences in the war confirmed French domination.
+Although Philip V of Spain and the Archduke Charles both claimed victory, the number of dead and wounded, the weapons abandoned by the allied army, and the strategic consequences of the war confirmed Bourbon victory on the Spanish front.

 Starhemberg continued his retreat, harassed by Spanish cavalry.
+In battle, he lost 3,000 dead or wounded and 5,000 captured.
 His army was reduced to 6,000 or 7,000 men when he reached Barcelona.
 The Spanish throne was finally secured for Philip when Charles left Spain in April 1711 to become Holy Roman Emperor after the death of his older brother.